kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-3.md

 ```

-This escape sequence is only `3` bytes long, and uses the `H` command ([Cursor Position](http://vt100.net/docs/vt100-ug/chapter3.html#CUP)) to position the cursor.
+The escape sequence behind `termion::clear::All`  uses the `H` command ([Cursor Position](http://vt100.net/docs/vt100-ug/chapter3.html#CUP)) to position the cursor.
 The `H` command actually takes two arguments: the row number and the column number at which to position the cursor.
 So if you have an 80&times;24 size terminal and you want the cursor in the center of the screen, you could use the command `<esc>[12;40H`.
 (Multiple arguments are separated by a `;` character.)
-The default arguments for `H` both happen to be `1`, so we can leave both arguments out and it will position the cursor at the first row and first column, as if we had sent the `<esc>[1;1H` command.
-(Rows and columns are numbered starting at `1`, not `0`.)
+As rows and columns are numbered starting at `1`, not `0`, the `termion` method is also 1-based.

 ## Clear the screen on exit